Adityajaiswal03/Adityajaiswal03/README.md

 - 👋 Hi, I’m Aditya Jaiswal
-- 👀 I’m interested in Full Stack Development,IOS development
+- 👀 I’m interested in Full Stack Development
 - 🌱 I’m currently pursuing Bsc in Computer Science from Scaler School of Technology
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me [Linkdin](https://www.linkedin.com/in/aditya-jaiswal-27ab1b286/)